epi155/recfm-java/recfm-java-addon/README.md

 | [fields](#occ.flds)     |     |  array  | **required** child fields |
 | [times](#occ.times)     | x   |   int   | **required** occurrences  |

-The <a name='occ.offset'>offset</a> attribute indicates the starting position of the first group (starting from 1).
+The <ins id='occ.offset'>offset</ins> attribute indicates the starting position of the first group (starting from 1).

-The <a name='occ.length'>length</a> attribute indicates the length of a single group.
+The <ins id='occ.length'>length</ins> attribute indicates the length of a single group.

-The <a name='occ.name'>name</a> attribute indicates the name of the group.
+The <ins id='occ.name'>name</ins> attribute indicates the name of the group.

-The <a name='occ.redef'>redefines</a> attribute indicates that the group is a redefinition of an area, this group will not be considered in the overlay checks
+The <ins id='occ.redef'>redefines</ins> attribute indicates that the group is a redefinition of an area, this group will not be considered in the overlay checks

-The <a name='occ.flds'>fields</a> attribute indicates a definition list of fields, the offsets of the fields are those relative to the first group
+The <ins id='occ.flds'>fields</ins> attribute indicates a definition list of fields, the offsets of the fields are those relative to the first group

-The <a name='occ.times'>times</a> attribute indicates the number of times the group is repeated
+The <ins id='occ.times'>times</ins> attribute indicates the number of times the group is repeated

 Occurs definition example: